IlanaFeldman/ST558-Project-2/README.md

    * The analysis for [Technology articles is available here](tech.html)
    * The analysis for [World articles is available here](world.html)

-4. A render function used to generate the six analyses for different channels
+4. The render function used to create six analyses from a single .Rmd file for different channels

 ```{r eval=FALSE}
   library(rmarkdown)